Naritsumi/Android-boost-performance/README.md

 # Posible console errors:

-** If you get an "Not authorized" error check your phone and authorize the PC and try again.
+** If you get an ``Not authorized`` error check your phone and authorize the PC and try again.

-** If you get an "WRITE" error, go to Developer options and look for "Disable permission monitoring" and toggle on.
+** If you get an ``WRITE`` error, go to Developer options and look for "Disable permission monitoring" and toggle on.
 Unplug and plug in, then try again.

 # Hope this helps!